articulate/authentic-rb/README.md

 end
 ```

+# Response Status Codes

+According to the OAuth spec invalid or expired tokens should produce a 401 response and insufficient access (either via scope or aud/iss claim) should produce a 403.
+This means that all errors except `InvalidIssuer` should produce a 401 status code, and an invalid issuer should produce a 403.

 ## Options

 Instantiate `Authentic::Validator` with an options hash, which must contain an `iss_whitelist` array listing the `token.payload.iss` values you will accept.
 For example: